 You see, my Christmas spirit increases with REAL deadlines associated with the season.

 About five days before the packages to my distant relatives must be mailed, I’ll start humming carols and bustling off to the mall.
+I’ll deck the house with all sorts of jolly, bake to my heart’s content, and start wearing incredible Christmas colors and sweaters.
+(No ugly sweaters in this house.)

 I’m not a Scrooge.
 I just can’t get ready for Christmas early.